 White gold isn’t a hypoallergenic metal because it often contains nickel.
 It’s also less durable than yellow gold with an average life span of 7-12 years.
 It may not be a good option for someone who works with their hands because of its low level of durability.

 Rose gold has become more popular over the years for its soft brilliance.
 Because rose gold contains higher levels of copper than other golds, it can cause issues for more sensitive skin.
 However, its high level of copper makes it very durable.
 Rose gold has an average lifespan of 20-30 years.

-Strength meets beauty in platinum wedding rings, which are heavier and longer-lasting than their white gold counterparts.
-They’re hypoallergenic and have a lifespan of 30-40 years.
+Strength meets beauty in mens platinum wedding bands, which are heavier and longer-lasting than their white gold counterparts.
+They're hypoallergenic and have a lifespan of 30-40 years.
 Platinum is 30 times more rare than gold.
-It’s a great option for someone that works with their hands for its extreme durability.
+It's an excellent option for someone that works with their hands for its extreme durability.

 Cobalt is even more durable than platinum.
 It’s one of the most scratch-resistant metals available and rarely requires replating, making it a hassle-free men’s wedding band.
 Cobalt is also a great hypoallergenic option.